WE WOULD LIKE TO WELCOME YOU:

-Our facility opened its doors early February 2008 at the beachfront.
+Our facility opened its doors in early February 2008 at the beachfront.

 Holger Horn, PADI Master Instructor, Emergency First Response = EFR Instructor Trainer,

 German.
-17 years of diving experience within the Philippines and 15 years scuba diving business experience.
+22 years of diving experience within the Philippines and 15 years of scuba diving business experience.

 Rena Sugiyama, PADI Master Scuba Diver Trainer, EFR Instructor, Japanese.
 16 years of diving

-experience within the Visayas region and 13 years scuba diving business experience.
+experience within the Visayas region and 13 years of scuba diving business experience.

 Ana Liza G. Mandin, Filipina, and Open Water Diver with 11years SCUBA business experience and Mary Flor Magallanes who is now 5 years